wujekbizon/nextjs-blog/data/welcome-in-2023-year-of-AI.md

 npx create-next-app@latest --typescript
 ```

 This is a file structure of finished project.
-We got a components folder that inlcudes a few React Components we'll use in our application.
-There is also a helpers folder , where I created a few helpers function, in 3 seperate files, but we'll get to that later, and also pages folder with our routes.
+We got a components' folder that includes a few React Components we'll use in our application.
+There is also a helpers' folder, where I created a few helpers function, in 3 separate files, but we'll get to that later, and also pages folder with our routes.

 ![Files structure](files.png)

-Let's start from HomePage, so inside my pages folder I'll create a index.tsx.
+Let's start from HomePage, so inside my pages folder I'll create index.tsx.

 ```tsx
 // pages/index.tsx